Pharmaceutical Regulations and Registration in Vietnam

 Drug Registration: Before importing and distributing drugs in Vietnam, the drug product must be registered with MOH.

-Local Representative: Foreign drug manufacturers and importers are required to appoint a local representative or a licensed distributor in Vietnam.
+Local Representative: It is required to appoint a local representative known as the Local Authorized Representative (LAR) or a licensed distributor for foreign drug manufacturers and importers wishing to market their drug in Vietnam.
 The local representative serves as the liaison between the company and the Vietnamese regulatory authorities.

 Good Distribution Practice (GDP): Companies engaged in drug distribution must adhere to Good Distribution Practice guidelines to ensure the proper handling, storage, and transportation of drugs throughout the supply chain.